DavidMGilbert/uplo-support-docs/your-sia-wallet/wallet-troubleshooting/why-does-sia-take-so-long-to-sync.md

-# Why does Sia take so long to sync?
+# Why does Uplo take so long to sync?

-Sia needs to download an entire copy of the blockchain to maintain the integrity of the network’s transactions.
+Uplo needs to download an entire copy of the blockchain to maintain the integrity of the network’s transactions.
 This is a critical step and allows the decentralized network to function correctly.

 {% hint style="info" %}
 As of January 2021, the blockchain is a little over 24 GB, and grows about 1 GB every two months.